paviliondev/invoices/README.md

 # Pavilion Invoices

-This is a fork of [Siwapp](https://github.com/siwapp/siwapp).
-We're maintaining a separate fork to allow us to fully integrate invoicing into our Discourse-based work system.
+This app is a fork of [Siwapp](https://github.com/siwapp/siwapp), with additional services to make it production-ready.
+We're forking the existing Siwapp project, partly because it's lightly maintained, and partly to allow us to fully integrate invoicing into our Discourse-based work system.

+There are 4 services in the app, each with their own docker container.

+1. Data.
+A Postgres database.

+2. App.
+A Rails app.

+3. Web.
+An Nginx webserver.

+4. Certbot.

+## API

 Until it is necessary to develop our own API documentation, please refer to the [Siwapp API Documentation](https://github.com/siwapp/siwapp/blob/master/API_DOC.md) for all API-related information.